tdda/tdda/doc/source/tdda.serial.md

     - DD for day
     - HH for hour
     - MM for minute (Same as month!
 That's OK.
 Context disambiguates.)
-    - MON for a spelt-out three letter month line Jan
+    - MON for a spelt-out three letter month like Jan
-    - MONTH for a spelt-out full month line January
+    - MONTH for a spelt-out full month like January
     - SS for whole seconds
     - SS.S, SS.SS etc. (any number of S's after period) for fractional seconds.
     - +ZZ:ZZ or +ZZZZ for timezone.
 (Can use `-` instead of `+`)